alexbfree/thesis/src/chapter-1.md

 Synthesis and analysis of participant experiences in Case Study Two enabled the production of specific guidance [[5.5](#5.5)] for parties involved in data relationships:

-  1. Policymakers and DPOs should do better at enforcing GDPR rights, and regulate to improve response quality and legislate to mandate data holders to support data subjects in understanding data.
+  1. Policymakers and DPOs should do better at enforcing GDPR rights.
+Regulators need to legislate to improve response quality and to mandate data holders to support data subjects in understanding data.
   2. Data-holding service providers should improve transparency over data and data handling process, and could seize the opportunities of more inclusive and collaborative models of individual data access to improve trust, empower users and reduce their own liability.
   3. Individuals should recognise the critical role of held personal data in modern life, embrace opportunities to access and exploit their own data and use data access rights to hold service providers to account.